compneuro-ncu/fmridenoise/README.rst

         bids_dir              Path do preprocessed BIDS dataset.

     optional arguments:
-        -h, --help            show this help message and exit -g, --debug           Run fmridenois in debug mode --graph GRAPH         Create workflow graph at given path -d DERIVATIVES, --derivatives DERIVATIVES           Name (or list) of derivatives for which fmridenoise should be run.
+        -h, --help            Show the help message and exit -g, --debug           Run fmridenoise in debug mode --graph GRAPH         Create workflow graph at given path -d DERIVATIVES, --derivatives DERIVATIVES           Name (or list) of derivatives for which fmridenoise should be run.
 By default workflow looks for fmriprep dataset.